 What is Eye Twitching?

 Some people experience twitching underneath the eye; others experience it in the upper eyelid.
 Eye twitching can afflict either the right or left eye.
-In simple terms, it is a blinking disorder.
-Blepharospasm may be associated with dry eyes, Tourette’s syndrome, or other neurological problems.
+Blepharospasm may be associated with dry eyes, Tourette’s syndrome, or various neurological problems.
 In general, patients experiencing blepharospasm have normal eyes, and any disturbance in their vision is due to the forced closure of the eyelids.
 Blepharospasm should not be confused with ptosis, or drooping of the eyelids, which may be caused by a weakness or paralysis of the muscle in the upper eyelid.
 Minor eye twitches usually do not worsen.
 If they do worsen or persist, it is important to seek the advice of an eye-care professional.

 Blepharospasm usually starts with abnormal or excessive blinking accompanied by general eye irritation.
 Early on, the excessive blinking may only be a result of exposure to bright lights, fatigue, or stress.
 The frequency of the eye spasms may increase throughout the day.
 Sometimes the eye spasm may resolve during sleep and not occur again until you have been awake for many hours.
 As the condition worsens, the spasms tend to get stronger and may even result in the eyelids being tightly shut for a few hours at a time, making it impossible to see.

 Spasms that cause twitching on one side of the face are known as hemifacial spasms.
 These are typically due to irritation of the facial nerve.
 This type of spasm necessitates a visit to your family doctor, who may refer you to a neurologist in order to determine the cause of your spasm and what treatment might be appropriate.

 What Causes Eye Twitching?